slatedocs/slate/source/index.html.md

 We will soon be adding support for **Card payments**, **Business Verification**, and **International payments** systems.

-By using us for peer-to-peer money transfers, you can:
+By using us to build financial applications, you can:

 - decrease your go-to-market time (no regulatory headache or flaky bank partnerships)
 - dramatically decrease your upfront costs